-Integrity Verification (IV) is now available as an application for the APIC-EM.
-This application installs into the APIC-EM (v1.5).
+Integrity Verification (IV) is now available as an application for Cisco DNA Center.
+This application installs into Cisco DNA Center.
 The IV application verifies integrity and then continues to monitor the device for any integrity status changes.
-The IV application is capable of monitoring any device that can be managed by the APIC-EM.
+The IV application is capable of monitoring any device that can be managed by Cisco DNA Center.

 The Integrity Verification application currently can verify and monitor the following categories for integrity:

-Not all devices are supported by the APIC-EM.
+Not all devices are supported by Cisco DNA Center.

 Not all devices support all features of the Integrity Verification Application.